 “It’s okay, Professor Ramirez.
 I’m okay,” Reid waved his hand a little, in front of his face.
 “Would you like to inspect what the green stuff did to my hand for your re-“

-Reid ran forward and placed the five test tubes on a rack as best he could with his injured hand, then picked it up, resting it on his chest, more than really holding it.
+Reid ran forward and picked up the rack of test tubes with his good hand, resting it on his chest, more than really holding it.

 Reid walked down the white halls of the research facility with confidence.
 He had just done something stupid, but the professor had just given him an important task.
 Maybe he would be keeping his job after all.